COSD-PANDA/datasd_council_report_2017/attachments/core_inventory/brainstorm_guide.md

-# Step 2 - Dataset Brainstorming Guide.
+# Step 2 - Dataset Brainstorm Guide.

 There are six ways to approach dataset brainstorming: